nopnop2002/esp-idf-rc-switch/README.md

 Wireless remote control socket switches are available for around $6.
 Using this, we can turn on/off the AC socket from the ESP32.
 The protocols, number of bits, and codes used differ depending on the product, so please check in advance.
+![Image](https://github.com/user-attachments/assets/810cf7db-0f6d-4833-a0a8-e579f0187af3)

 You can use this project to find out what protocols, bit depths, and codes they use.
-![Image](https://github.com/user-attachments/assets/810cf7db-0f6d-4833-a0a8-e579f0187af3)
+And using this project, you can create a transmitter.
 ```
 I (6373) MAIN: Received 279330 / 24bit Protocol: 1
 I (6893) MAIN: Received 279330 / 24bit Protocol: 1